dtonhofer/prolog_notes/prolog_comparison_predicates.md

 - More on [Unification](https://en.wikipedia.org/wiki/Unification_(computer_science))
 - More on [Occurs check](https://en.wikipedia.org/wiki/Occurs_check)

+**Examples**

-Example: the two syntax trees describing variables `Left` and `Right` are unified, leading to other variables being
+Two syntax trees describing variables `Left` and `Right` are unified, leading to then being considered as equal past the point of unification, with other variables being constrained in the same process:

 ```logtalk
 Left  = f(h(X),X,g(K)),        format("Left  = ~w\n",[Left]),  % Left unified with complex term